open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>runAsNonRoot</b></td>
         <td>boolean</td>
         <td>
-          Indicates that the container must run as a non-root user.
-If true, the Kubelet will validate the image at runtime to ensure that it does not run as UID 0 (root) and fail to start the container if it does.
-If unset or false, no such validation will be performed.
-May also be set in PodSecurityContext.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.<br/>
+          Indicates that the container must run as a non-root user.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>runAsUser</b></td>
         <td>integer</td>
         <td>
           The UID to run the entrypoint of the container process.
 Defaults to user specified in image metadata if unspecified.
-May also be set in PodSecurityContext.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
-Note that this field cannot be set when spec.os.name is windows.<br/>
+May also be set in PodSecurityContext.<br/>
           <br/>
             <i>Format</i>: int64<br/>
         </td>